The Advanced Photon Source

 Will remote access to beamlines still be available once the upgraded APS is back up and running?
 (May 2021)

 Yes, the upgraded APS will still allow for remote access on beamlines capable of supporting remote access.
-During the COVID-19 pandemic, we have worked hard to implement and enhance remote data-taking capabilities, and we will continue to do so when the upgraded APS is online.
+When the COVID-19 pandemic started, the APS worked hard to implement and enhance remote data-taking capabilities, and we will continue to do so when the upgraded APS is online.
 However, onsite user presence remains critical in order for users to optimally use the upgraded APS’ capabilities and beam time.
 This is particularly true for complex in situ/operando conditions/reaction studies.
 The feedback loop between users and beamline scientists in extracting the maximum potential from the measurements is difficult to realize with fully remote users.

 Will requesting remote access hurt or help my chances of securing beam time?
 (May 2021)